 As late as 1930, the Nazis were still publishing campaign ads that brought up the Barmat scandal.
 Social Democrats, they said, were “Jews and Jewish lackeys,” voting for “the candidate of the Barmat block.”

 Anti-Semitism existed in Germany before the Nazi Party came to power.
 By the early 1900s, there were already parties running on specifically anti-Jewish platforms.
 After the Russian Revolution, hyperinflation and the Barmat scandal struck in the span of two years.
 As a result, being a German Jew became a lot more dangerous.

-While most Germans were going bankrupt, the Jews were viewed as privileged, rich, and corrupt people.
+While most Germans were going bankrupt, the Jews were viewed as privileged, rich, and corrupt.
 Jews made up only 1 percent of the German population, but they were 16 percent of all lawyers, 10 percent of all doctors, and 5 percent of all editors and writers.
-Generally speaking, they were people who had money while others were starving—and that won them a lot of resentment.
+Generally speaking, they were people who had money while others were starving, which won them a lot of resentment.

 Anti-Semitism became widespread.
 It wasn’t just the Nazis—almost every political party used anti-Semitic language in their campaigns.
 Hotels started refusing service to Jews.
 Priests started working criticism of Judaism into their sermons.